hacker-cb/.cursor/commands/sync-shared-rules.md

 - [ ] All `shared-*.mdc` files synced from source to target
 - [ ] Conflicts handled appropriately
 - [ ] Sync report generated and displayed
+- [ ] If changes synced: user reminded to create new agent in target project
 - [ ] Confirmed: no files synced back to `~/.cursor/`